BLOUNT LAB

 Service

-• Ad Hoc Grant Proposal Referee: European Research Council, Marsden Fund, NASA, National Science Foundation (USA)
+• Ad Hoc Grant Proposal Reviewer: European Research Council, The Marsden Fund, Medical Research Council (UK), National Science Centre (Poland), National Science Foundation, NASA Postdoctoral Program, University of Central Oklahoma

-• Ad Hoc Reviewer: The John Templeton Foundation
+• Ad Hoc Publication/Book Proposal Reviewer: The John Templeton Foundation, Oxford University Press

 • Treasurer, Biology Graduate Students Association, University of Cincinnati: 2001 – 2002